lucky-sideburn/kubeinvaders/README.md

 ## Description

-Through **k-inv** you can stress a K8s cluster in a fun way and check how resilient it is.
+With **k-inv**, you can stress a K8s cluster in a fun way and check how resilient it is.

 ## Installation

 ### Run through Docker or Podman

-Before you start you need a token from a service account that has [this clusterrole](https://github.com/lucky-sideburn/kubeinvaders/blob/master/helm-charts/kubeinvaders/templates/rbac-cluster.yaml))
+Before you start, you need a token from a service account that has [this clusterrole](https://github.com/lucky-sideburn/kubeinvaders/blob/master/helm-charts/kubeinvaders/templates/rbac-cluster.yaml).

-Assign the clusterrole to a Service Account and get token
+Assign the clusterrole to a Service Account and obtain the token:
 ```bash
 kubectl create sa kinv-sa
 kubectl create clusterrolebinding kinv-sa --clusterrole=cluster-admin --serviceaccount=default:kinv-sa